getsentry/sentry-cocoa/develop-docs/README.md

 CI runs the unit tests for one job with thread sanitizer enabled to detect race conditions.
 The Test scheme of Sentry uses `TSAN_OPTIONS` to specify the [suppression file](../Tests/ThreadSanitizer.sup) to ignore false positives or known issues.
 It's worth noting that you can use the `$(PROJECT_DIR)` to specify the path to the suppression file.
+To run the unit tests with the thread sanitizer enabled in Xcode click on edit scheme, go to tests, then open diagnostics, and enable Thread Sanitizer.

 ### Further Reading